-\underline{``no weak $\kappa$ order property''}\\ In first order model theory, the order property and its relatives (the tree order property, etc) are well-studied as the nonstructure side of dividing lines.
+\underline{``no weak $\kappa$ order property''}\\ In first order model theory, the order property and its relatives (the tree order property, etc) are well-studied as the non-structure side of dividing lines.
 In broader contexts such as ours, much less is known.
-Still, there are some results, such as Shelah \cite{shelahnonstructurebook}.III, which shows that a strong order property, akin to getting any desired order of a certain size in an EM model, implies many models.
-Note that he does not explicitly work inside an AEC, but his proofs and definitions are sufficiently general and syntax free to apply here.
+Still, there are some results, such as Shelah \cite[Chapter III]{shelahnonstructurebook}, which shows that a strong order property, akin to getting any desired order of a certain size in an EM model, implies many models.
+Note that Shelah does not explicitly work inside an AEC, but the proofs and definitions are sufficiently general and syntax free to apply here.

 Ideally, the weak $\kappa$-order property could be shown to imply non-structure for an AEC.
 While this is not currently known in general, we have two special cases where many models follows by combinatorial arguments and the work of Shelah.